ForrestHurley/VSCode-SystemVerilog/supplementalGuides/DeveloperGuide.md

 Our grammar files are in `\src\compiling\ANTLR\grammar\` and if you want to edit them, refer to the [ANTLR4 Documentation](https://github.com/antlr/antlr4/blob/master/doc/index.md) for information on ANTLR, or [IEEE Standard 1800-2017](https://ieeexplore.ieee.org/servlet/opac?punumber=8299593) for the the formal syntax they are based on. `SystemVerilog.g4` is the root file for the grammar.

 ### Abstract Syntax Tree
-Abstract Syntax Tree (AST) contains high level information about SystemVerilog code structure.
+Abstract Syntax Tree (AST) contains high level information about SystemVerilog code structure. `//add more`

 AST related files can be found under `\src\compiling\ANTLR\` folder.